Flerp/RetroCake/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R477DPAUW89PU)

-# What is this?
+# What Is This?

 RetroCake is a tool used to setup a RetroPie-like environment on Windows Operating Systems.\
 You can use EmulationStation as a desktop application, or you can setup a Windows machine to be a dedicated Emulator Machine.\
-I developed this script initially due to XServer on debian based linux distros having screen tearing issues.\
-After initial developement I really grew to like having EmulationStation as a desktop app, and I figured others may like it, too.

 This tool does not include ROM or BIOS files, they need to be supplied.

-All RetroCake files are contained in C:\RetroCake\
+All RetroCake files are contained in C:\RetroCake\ by default.
 If you find a bug, or have a feature request please use the github issue tracker.

-## Supported Systems include:
+## Supported Systems Include:

 	3do
 	ags